konflux-ci/skills/README.md

 - Verify source commits for deployed containers
 - Navigate from artifacts back to builds and source code

+### component-build-status

+Trigger build of Konflux Component:
+- Trigger build of a component
+- Wait for release to finish
+- Instruct Claude to perform nudging
+- Get status of a Component or Application

 ## Installation

 First, add the konflux-skills marketplace (one-time setup):